Claude Nowell: Modern mummification

 Through Summum, Nowell re-introduced mummification in a modernized form and at one point was a licensed funeral director in the state of California.
 Nowell has been referred to as "the father of modern mummification," and the mummification services offered by Summum have received attention in international publications.

 The process begins with the body's submersion in fluids for 77 days and is complex, requiring about 1,000 hours of labor over six months.
 Those wishing to be mummified write a "spiritual will" outlining where they hope their soul will go in the next lifetime, to be read to their body at least once a day during its 77 days of submersion.

 The first human to undergo the mummification process was Nowell himself, who died in January 2008.
 His body is encased inside a bronze mummiform (casket) that is covered in gold and stands inside the group's pyramid.

-Summum philosophy and litigation

-In his publications, Nowell, writing under the pseudonym Summum Bonum Amen Ra, outlines principles upon which the Summum philosophy is based.
-Summum has requested that monuments displaying these principles, known as the "Seven Aphorisms", be placed next to Ten Commandments monuments in city parks.

-In one case, when the city of Duchesne, Utah, rejected the request, Summum filed a lawsuit on the basis of freedom of speech and discrimination.
-The city opted to relocate its monument rather than allowing Summum to erect its monument, rendering the lawsuit moot and leading to its dismissal.
-Another lawsuit, Pleasant Grove City v.
-Summum, was unanimously decided by the Supreme Court against Summum.